nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **Reuse and Adaptation:**

 Our group tried to reuse as much of AB3's code structure as much as possible to save time in adding the new commands.
-However, some commands required extensive changes due to the duplicate persons logic.
+However, some commands required extensive changes due to the duplicate person's logic.

 **Achievements:**